 The menu looked a little confusing to me – the first 3 pages were on Vietnamese cuisine and the rest were on Chinese food.
 Le Viet was opened by a Singaporean Chinese in 2002 – I guess she wanted to have a wider menu to cater to a broader audience.

 Le Viet’s business must be faring well given they just opened a new branch in Katong 112.

 BANH XEO (Vietnamese Crepe) – Le Viet’s banh xeo was pretty good.
 The crepe was thin and crispy at the sides.
 The prawns inside were succulent and fresh but the pork was too tough.
 I prefer the thin slices of pork used in the banh xeo I had in Saigon.
-Interestingly, the crepe was served with 1 sad piece of vegetable and pickled carrots.
-I always thought the right way to eat banh xeo was to wrap a small portion of it in greens?
+Interestingly, the crepe was served with 1 piece of lettuce and pickled carrots.
+I always thought the right way to eat banh xeo was to wrap a small portion of it in lettuce?

 BANH BOT LOC (Steamed Shrimp dumpling) – The version here was too chewy for my liking.
 I don’t think i will order this next time.

 CAFE SUA DA (ICED COFFEE with evaporated milk) – The coffee beans here were specially roasted and flown in from Saigon.
 Le Viet served a pretty strong coffee but I felt that the one from Long Phung was more fragrant.